edsml-de1052e8/Environmental_Data/Course_Notes/Lecture_12.md

 - Surface will be smooth depending on Rayleigh criterion wich depends on surface irregularity height
 - Key parameters of spectral properties: spectral reflectance reflectivity of material at particular wavelength
 - Albedo: intergral of reflected spectral radiation over spectral range
+- Note that at night for passive sensors we can only see thermal part of spectrum (long wave radiation) but geothermal is also produced
+- For satellites like Sentinel 2, need to separate daytime heating from nightime heating and compare as these satellites span 24 hours
+- Emissivity and reflectance are inverse of each other
+- In visible, ocean is black as it;s absorbing light and low reflectance, clouds are white due to high reflectance
+- However with thermal sensor, this gives a reversed scaling -> clouds are white because they are cold and have low intensity and emission while land and ocean are darker due to high intensity and emission